-Students asked to participate in the conduct process may choose to either meet with the Dean of Student Affairs or designee to offer testimony.
+Students asked to participate in the conduct process will meet with a Student Conduct staff member to offer testimony.
 Students found responsible for violating the Student Conduct Code could be required to provide restitution, and/or may receive a disciplinary reprimand, disciplinary probation, suspension, or dismissal.
 They may also appeal any sanction according to procedures established in the Code.
 Records of all disciplinary actions and appeals are retained in the Division of Student Affairs for a period of seven years.